7 Best Credit Card Payment Apps 2023

 20% of Overall Score

 The best credit card payment applications have low transaction fees with no monthly subscriptions, either for use or for a POS system.
-They also supply a free reader, even if only a dongle for your smartphone.
-PayPal had the highest score here, followed by Square.
+They can be used both with or without a card reader.
+Nomod had the highest score here, followed by PayPal.

 25% of Overall Score